fanpu/blog/_posts/2020-08-01-breaking-cmu-bomblab-with-angr-for-fun-and-profit-part-3.markdown

 author: fanpu
 ---

-We're back now at Part 3 of this series on cracking CMU's Bomblab using Angr!
-If you are new, I would recommend starting with part 1 [here](https://fanpu.io/breaking-cmu-bomblab-with-angr-for-fun-and-profit).
+We're back now with Part 3 of this series on cracking CMU's Bomblab using Angr!
+If you are new, I would recommend starting with part 1 [here](breaking-cmu-bomblab-with-angr-for-fun-and-profit).

 ### Phase 3